Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/production/deployment-topologies/db-backed.md

 {:.important}
 > Database backed deployments should only be used in a small set of circumstances.
 We recommend using [Gateway Discovery](/kubernetes-ingress-controller/{{ page.release }}/production/deployment-topologies/gateway-discovery/) unless you've been otherwise advised by a member of the Kong team

-Database backed deployments are when {{ site.kic_product_name }} is used to update a Lua Control Plane that is attached to a Postgresql database. {{ site.base_gateway }} may be deployed in either [Traditional](/gateway/latest/production/deployment-topologies/traditional/) or [Hybrid](/gateway/latest/production/deployment-topologies/hybrid-mode/) mode.
+Database backed deployments are when {{ site.kic_product_name }} is used to update a Lua Control Plane that is attached to a PostgreSQL database. {{ site.base_gateway }} may be deployed in either [Traditional](/gateway/latest/production/deployment-topologies/traditional/) or [Hybrid](/gateway/latest/production/deployment-topologies/hybrid-mode/) mode.

 Both [Gateway Discovery](/kubernetes-ingress-controller/{{ page.release }}/production/deployment-topologies/gateway-discovery/) and [Sidecar](/kubernetes-ingress-controller/{{ page.release }}/production/deployment-topologies/sidecar/) deployments can be used alongside a database.
 If you're starting a greenfield project today we recommend using Gateway Discovery.